erhant/crypto-notes/content/zklearning/5-the-PLONK-snark.md

 # Recall: Polynomial Commitments

-We will use polynomial commitments in this lecture, so let’s quickly recall what they are!
+We will use polynomial commitments in this lecture, so let's quickly recall what they are!

 - The prover would like to commit to some polynomial $f \in \mathbb{F}_p^{(\leq d)}[X]$.
 - An $eval$ function uses evaluate some values for this polynomial, without revealing it.
 For example, pick some public $u, v \in \mathbb{F}_p$.